- Time Management

 Well, it depends who you're talking to!
 If your task is to write a report for your 'serious' organisation you should use a formal tone.
 If you're writing a magazine article for teenagers you can be more informal.

 This is a HUGE topic and there's not enough space to go into it in detail here.
 I'll list a few external resources that might help, but a good coursebook will give you lots of guidance.
-(Did we mention that Ready for CAE is the best coursebook?
-Take a look on Amazon!)

 The main tip is to be consistent - students often write a report that is 95% formal, and then throw in some exclamation points, slang, contractions, and informal vocabulary.
 That's bad!
 It suggest you don't have control over your tone.